 Mix 4 drops of bergamot essential oil, 3 drops ylang ylang essential oil, and 2 drops ginger essential oil, then add the blend to your diffuser.

 This combination is said to help reduce symptoms of depression, boost energy levels, improve moods, reduce stress levels, and promote feelings of joy.

 7. Roman Chamomile, Geranium, and Lemon Essential Oil:

-Refresh the air with this sweet yet stimulating blend of 5 drops Roman chamomile essential oil, 4 drops geranium essential oil, and 2 drop lemon essential oil.
-Simply add this combination to your aromatherapy diffuser and experience the calming, uplifting scent as it fills your home or office.
+Refresh the air with this sweet yet stimulating blend of 5 drops Roman chamomile essential oil, 4 drops geranium essential oil, and 2 drop lemon essential oil to experience this calming, uplifting scent.

 This mixture is said to be helpful in reducing symptoms of anxiety, promoting calm nerves, inner peace and balance, improving focus, and increasing heart rate variability.